 - 7 eggs

-- 20 chaya leaves, well cleaned and finely chopped (spinach can be a substitute if chaya is unavailable)
+- 20 chaya leaves, about 4 packed cups (150 g), well cleaned.
+They are boiled and drained first, see step 1.
+Spinach can be a substitute if chaya is unavailable

-- 2 tablespoons lard (or butter, for a lighter version)
+- 2 tablespoons (28 g) lard, or butter for a lighter version

 For the Pureed Beans: